ipfs/team-mgmt/OKR/PACKAGE-MANAGERS.md

 ##### P0: Test Infra Hack Week

 If necessary, @stebalien, @raulk, and @daviddias (and possibly others) will meet up for a synchronous, distraction-free hack week some time between now and lab week to "ship the thing".

+#### Alternatives

+There are no alternatives.
+We:

+1. Will not ship a release until we've fixed the DHT.
+2. We need to ship a release this quarter.

 ## 2019 Q3